 Amin holds an MA in public policy and public administration from Concordia University and a BA in political science from the University of Ottawa.
 He has chaired the Board of Directors of Natural Sciences and Engineering Research Council of Canada's FlareNet Strategic Network and has acted as the co-chair of the Green Budget Coalition.

-Canada's Oil Sands and Unconventional Resources: The Future of Innovation and Environmental Performance
+Canada's Energy Sector: The Future of Innovation and Environmental Performance

-This report identifies research, development and demonstration (RD&D) needs, challenges and opportunities in Canada’s oil sands and unconventional oil and gas sectors.
+This report identifies research, development and demonstration (RD&D) challenges and opportunities in Canada’s energy sector.

 This report provides an analysis of different regulatory models that have supported environmental policy goals, innovation and economic growth.